What is the United Kingdom?

 The United Kingdom of Great Britain and Northern Ireland is a nation in north-west Europe.
 With a population of about 68 million and an area of about 250,000 square kilometers, it is neither a large country nor a heavily populated one.
 Yet it was the first industrialised nation, the world's greatest power for much of the 19th and 20th centuries, and its cultural influence and legacy can found around the world.
 So what is the United Kingdom?

 There are four countries in today's United Kingdom.
 These are:

 With a population of about 56 million, England is the largest and most populace country in the United Kingdom.
 It's capital, London, is also the capital of the UK, and the city has traditionally been the centre of power in the UK.

 Find out more about England here.

 Scotland is the northernmost country of the United Kingdom, with a population of about 5.5. million.
 It's capital is Edinburgh.
 Scotland has a unique culture and history, one often at odds with England.
-A land of immense natural beauty, the Scottish Highlands are known world-wide.
+A land of immense natural beauty, the Scottish Highlands are famed world-wide.

 Find out more about Scotland here.